hudmol/as_txst_pdfs/README.md

   - Parent Institution Name
   - Branding Image URL (ref to a banner image for the title page)

-Editing repository records does not result in a reindex of the reocrds in the repository.
+Editing repository records does not result in a reindex of the records in the repository.
 So if you change any of these values you will likely need to kick off a manual reindex of the affected repository to see the changes reflected in the PDFs.